 Who we are

-DHSC is a ministerial department, supported by 15 arm’s length bodies and a number of other agencies and public bodies.
-The department employs 2,160 staff who work in locations across the country.
+DHSC is a ministerial department, supported by a number of agencies and partner organisations.
+As of 31 December 2020, the department employs 3,030 full-time equivalent employees, who work in locations across the country.

-Find out more about the department’s partner organisations and agencies, also known as arm’s length bodies.
+Find out more about the department’s agencies and partner organisations, also known as arm’s length bodies.